robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 ![Plot predicted vs. resiudals](/images/Build-model-and-check/outliers.png){:class="img-responsive"}

-From this data we see that all of our data falls within 95% of our normal distribution of data and gives us no cause for concer.
+From this data we see that all of our data falls within 95% of our normal distribution of data and gives us no cause for concern.

 # Conclusions

 We have successfully created a model and checked that we did not violate any of our assumptions we made in the previous post.
 We saw that our data was approximately normal, but did have some non-homogenous variance.
-Because we have a balanced data set we realized that our F test would not be dramatically affected.
-We also test our data for outliers and came to the conclusion that were none.
+Because we have a balanced data set we realized that our F-test would not be dramatically affected.
+We also tested our data for outliers and came to the conclusion that were none.